RonasIT/react-native-common-modules/README.md

 - `startSignIn`: Initiates authentication of an existing user using the specified identifier and verification method.
 - `startAuthorization`: Determines whether to initiate a sign-up or sign-in based on whether the user has been registered previously.
 - `verifyCode`: Verifies an OTP code if the verification method is 'otp'.
-- `isLoading:` Indicates whether an authentication request is in progress.
+- `isLoading`: Indicates whether an authentication request is in progress.
 - `isVerifying`: Indicates whether an OTP verification is in progress.

 **Example:**